- Policy Statement

 This policy applies to all companies or persons working for Murray Uniforms Ltd., or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, sub-contractors, external consultants, third-party representatives and business partners.

-This policy does not form part of any employee’s contract of employment and we may amend it at any time in accordance with legislative changes or good business practice.
+This policy does not form part of any employee’s contract of employment and we may amend it at any time in accordance with legislative changes or good business practise.

-- The Directors of Murray Uniforms Ltd. have overall responsibility for ensuring that this policy complies with our legal and ethical obligations, and that all those under our control comply with it
+The Managing Director of Murray Uniforms Ltd. has overall responsibility for ensuring that this policy complies with our legal and ethical obligations and for holding regular meetings to ensure progress is being made in areas of the business which can have an impact on modern slavery, and that all those under our control comply with it.

-- The Compliance Manager has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery
+The Head of Supply Chain has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.

-- You are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions and queries are encouraged and should be addressed to the Compliance Manager
+You are invited to comment on this policy and suggest ways in which it might be improved.
+Comments, suggestions and queries are encouraged and should be addressed to the Head of Supply Chian.

 This policy applies to all companies or persons working for Murray Uniforms Ltd., or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, sub-contractors, external consultants, third-party representatives and business partners who must ensure that they read, understand and comply with this policy: